-The bonds are issued under AMBB's 2005 general bond resolution, which includes a standing appropriation feature that we view as integral to the strength of the bond program.
+The series 2017 One and Two bonds are the 38th and 39th series to be issued under the AMBB's 2005 master bond resolution, which includes the annual standing appropriation feature that we view as integral to the strength of the bond program.
 Each year, the AMBB is required to submit a budget request to the state for an appropriation to replenish the DSR to its defined level if there is a draw because of borrower default.
-We have confirmed that the DSR balance required under the resolution is greater than any monthly semiannual debt service payment.
+We have confirmed that the DSR balance required under the resolution is greater than any individual semiannual debt service payment.
 As it has each year since 2009, the legislature included and the governor signed, in fiscal 2017, within the enacted operating budget, an open-ended appropriation to AMBB's reserve in the event of a borrower default.
-Upon its enactment, the fiscal 2017 budget represented the ninth consecutive year the standing appropriation has been included in the state's operating budget to replenish the reserve should it be used and brought to below the required level.
-In recent years, the legislature has also appropriated any excess AMBB earnings to the AMBB rather than retain the funds for the state government.
+The fiscal 2018 budget under negotiation also includes the appropriation.
+On its enactment, the fiscal 2018 budget would represent the tenth consecutive year the standing appropriation has been included in the state's operating budget to replenish the reserve should it be used and brought below the required level.
+In recent years, the legislature has also appropriated any excess AMBB earnings to the AMBB rather than transfer the funds to the state's general fund as otherwise required by statute.

-We understand that in practice, AMBB requires borrower loan payments be made seven business days in advance of bond debt service, and in the event of a default by the borrower(s), it would coordinate with state administrative staff to implement the appropriation and would draw upon the DSR as debt service was due, which would immediately be replenished by the state.
-(It would simultaneously pursue a remedy to the default through its authority to intercept state aid payments to the borrowing government as provided for in state statute.)
-And because the debt repayments by local governments occur on a rolling basis throughout the year, the standing appropriation allows AMBB to replenish and to maintain the DSR balance at its required level.
-Related to this credit strength, in our view, is the diversity of the pool provided by the 31 borrowers under the 2005 bond bank program.
+We understand that, in practice, AMBB requires borrower loan payments be made seven business days in advance of bond debt service, and in the event of a default by the borrower(s), it would coordinate with state administrative staff to implement the appropriation and would draw on the DSR as debt service was due, which would immediately be replenished by the state.
+And because the debt repayments by local governments occur on a rolling basis throughout the year, the standing appropriation allows the AMBB to replenish and to maintain the DSR balance at its required level.
+Related to this credit strength, in our view, is the diversity of the pool provided by the 37 borrowers under the 2005 bond bank program.

-In addition to the appropriation, AMBB also has additional statutory authority to borrow funds from Alaska's general fund at the discretion of the commissioner of the department of revenue.
+In addition to the appropriation, AMBB also has additional statutory authority to borrow funds from Alaska's general fund at the discretion of the commissioner of the Department of Revenue (DOR).